 It is the responsibility of the TO to announce when time begins and ends.
-An additional announcement is required at the 45th minute mark to provide a 10-minute warning.
+An additional announcement is required at the 55 minute mark to provide a warning of 6 to 11 minutes (depending on the d6 result for that roundup).
 If this warning is delayed or not provided, the round is extended to correspond to the delay.
 All efforts should be made to avoid any delays.
 Additionally, excessive abuse of round delays due to failure to provide warnings should be reported to the PBE Event Manager.